 You likely have a solid routine in place to clean your teeth and gums at home.
 When you leave for a vacation, your schedule is less predictable, so you should keep a secondary oral hygiene plan in place.

 Your toothbrush, toothpaste, and floss might have a spot on your packing list, but you should make sure you have oral hygiene supplies handy whenever possible.
 Luggage may be stowed on a plane during a long flight or kept in a hotel room when you are sightseeing during the day.

 You might not always have access to your bags.
-So keeping floss in your pocket or purse can help you stay on top of your oral hygiene and prevent dental damage from developing during your trip.
+So keeping the floss in your pocket or purse can help you stay on top of your oral hygiene and prevent dental damage from developing during your trip.

 Plan Your Snack Options

 Many people look forward to holiday-centered family meals or exciting restaurants when they travel.
 However, you will likely indulge in snacks on your trip too.
 Choosing healthy snacks ahead of time can help you avoid dental problems.

 Sugary foods could increase your risk of cavities.
 But hard-textured, fibrous foods like carrots and nuts could give your oral hygiene a boost while satisfying a craving.
 These types of snacks can clear residue from your smile between teeth brushing regimens, offering protection from plaque build-up.